Chapter IV · revised 28 April 2026

 Multi

 Specific to 50/50 or equal-voting LLCs.
 Options: cooling-off period, neutral advisor with casting vote, mediation escalation, or shotgun buy-sell.
-Without this, a deadlocked LLC may require judicial dissolution, costing $50,000 to $150,000 in legal fees and 18 to 24 months.
+Without this, a deadlocked LLC may require judicial dissolution, costing $50,000 to $150,000 in legal fees over 18 to 24 months.

 Multi